GSA/search.digitalgov.gov/_posts/2019-07-09-ranking-factors.md

 ### Page Popularity

 We prefer documents that users interact with more.
 Currently we leverage our own search analytics to track the number of times a URL is clicked on from the results page.
 The more clicks, the more that URL is promoted, or boosted.
 We use a logarithmic function to determine how much to boost the relevance score for each URL.
+For sites new to our service, please expect this ranking factor to take 30 days to fully warm up after your search goes live.

 Note: Sites using the search results API to present our results on their own websites will not be able to take advantage of our click data ranking.